-A white paper published suggests that India must set up 46,000 charging stations for electric vehicles by 2030 in order to meet the global benchmark.
+A white paper published suggests that India must set up 46,000 charging stations for electric vehicles in order to meet the global benchmark.

 The EV charger ratio for India is 135, China is 6, the Netherlands is also 6, and for the USA it is 19.
 According to Alvarez and Marsal’s white paper, one charger is needed for every 135 EVs in India, while 6 are required in China.

 The paper discussed six issues that affect EV adoption: affordability, supply chain, range anxiety, product safety & quality, and insufficient financing.

 The report said that India has a large automobile industry and is plagued by pollution.
 This makes it ripe for innovation, and EV adoption will be rapid in the future.